AnilDaoud/exp/_posts/2018-10-28-scraping-hk-pollution-1.markdown

 ---

 Pollution is a major concern in Hong Kong.
 How bad is it?
 Compared to say 5 years ago?
 10 years ago?
-It is surprisingly difficult to find simple charts on the web, despite pollution data being seemingly readily available in a few places on the web.
+It is surprisingly difficult to find simple charts of long term data, despite pollution data being seemingly readily available in a few places on the web.

 Part 1 we'll collect some data.
 Hopefully I'll have time for part 2 in the next few days (weeks?) to actually compute the AQI and display it.